 It's a pressure cooker, steamer, and air fryer, along with several other things, in one—plus, it has a roomy 6.5-quart capacity.

 Pay attention to size, too; the standard seems to be around 3.5 to 3.7 quart capacity across brands, but you can find “XL” versions that go up to 5.3 and 5.8 quarts, and even really large 16-quart models.

-So is it worth it?
+Bottom line: Is it worth it?
 As with many things, you truly have to try it yourself before you can say.
-If you already have a convection oven, there’s no need to bother, since air fryers are really just mini versions of them.
+If you already have a convection oven, there’s no need to bother, since air fryers are really just mini versions of them (though sometimes you might prefer to use a smaller appliance for mini meals and snacks).
 Otherwise, some potential drawbacks to consider would be the extra counter and cabinet space the appliance takes up, the reality that most models can’t cook a large amount of food at one time, and the fact that they can produce uneven results, depending on what brand and size you purchase.
 And even some avowed air fryer fans admit that the taste and texture of air-fried foods aren’t exactly like what you’d get with eight inches of oil and a metal basket—yet many are willing to make that small compromise for the benefits of relatively healthier eating and easier, less-messy cooking.

 Presto Fry Daddy Electric Deep Fryer, $24.19 on Amazon

 When the ultimate crunch is more important than health-consciousness, only true deep-frying will do.